alanhermanns/emojis/curriculum/class-16/lab/README.md

 #### DELETE

-Studio, Films, and Actors can be deleted. **However**:
+Reviews and Reviewers **However**:
-1. Studios cannot be deleted if there are films from those studios
+1. Reviewers cannot be deleted if there are reviews
-1. Actors cannot be deleted who are in films.

 ## Testing